What’s National Physical Therapy Month?

 Broadcasting Awareness for PT

 If you’re checking out this blog, odds are pretty good that you’re well-acquainted with the American Physical Therapy Association (APTA).
 You also probably know that the APTA loves to celebrate NPTM—understandable for a ground dedicated to advocating for the profession.
 Every October, they kick off a new campaign to raise awareness, complete with downloadable content you can share with patients or on social media.
-This year’s campaign is “Value of PT,” highlighting how PTs can help improve patients’ quality of life and offer lasting health benefits.
+This year’s campaign is “falls prevention,” highlighting how PTs can help improve patients’ quality of life and offer lasting health benefits.
 Of course, the APTA is just one group flying the flag for PT this month.

 Sharing the Fun in Physical Therapy